On-demand materials navigation bar: IJS homepage, Wk1, Wk2, Wk3, Wk4, Wk5, Wk6, Wk7, Wk8, Wk9, Wk10, Wk11, Wk12, Wk13

-Matanle, Littler and Slay, “Imagining Disasters in the Era of Climate Change”
+Matanle, Littler and Slay, “Imagining Disasters in the Era of Climate Change” (ALHP)

 Japan is resource poor.
 It has no oil, and it shifted off coal in the 1960s.
 Nuclear power became a cornerstone of Japanese energy policy and accounted for around 25% of energy production before 3/11.

 But, look at the locations of Japan’s nuclear power plants.
 What do you notice?

 The danger is not simply that nuclear power stations will be damaged in earthquakes and tsunamis.
 There is the question of nuclear fuel.
 Where can Japan safely store its spent nuclear fuel for the next 100,000 years …?
 Finland has a solution: Onkalo.

 Japan’s current “solution” to its nuclear fuel problem is temporary storage tanks in its nuclear reactors … for the next 100,000 years …

 So, here is the 64-million-dollar question: Why on earth did earthquake-prone Japan build over 50 nuclear power plants on the coast (= tsunami zones) and without a long-term means of storing spent nuclear fuel?

 A few potential answers are in these articles:

 Tetsuya Takahashi, “What March 11 means to me” (ALHP)